jamesoff/simplemonitor/docs/configuration.rst

     the filename to load the monitors themselves from.
 Relative to the cwd, not the path of this configuration file.

+    If you want to use only ``monitors_dir``, set this to nothing (``monitors=``).

+.. confval:: monitors_dir

+    :type: string
+    :required: false

+    a directory to scan for ``*.ini`` files which are merged with the main monitors config file.
+Files are loaded in lexicographic order, and if a monitor name is reused, the last definition wins.
+Relative to the cwd, not the path of this configuration file.

+    The main ``monitors`` file is always loaded first.

 .. confval:: pidfile

     :type: string